robusta-dev/robusta/docs/configuration/sinks/slack.rst

 Slack
 #################

-Robusta can report issues and events in your cluster to Slack.
+Robusta can report issues and events in your Kubernetes cluster to Slack.

 Connecting Slack
 ------------------------------------------------